djpugh/MTfit/docs/source/source.rst

 *********************************
-mtfit Source Code
+MTfit Source Code
 *********************************

-Explore the source code for the :mod:`mtfit` module
+Explore the source code for the :mod:`MTfit` module

 Contents:
 =================================